Your cart is currently empty!

 When white LED chips are manufactured for lighting, they are similar to each other as far as light output (brightness) and light color are concerned, but it’s very rare that any batch will be exactly the same.
 This is simply the nature of the production process.

 These variations in the chips mean that they have to be tested and then sorted so that similar chips are grouped together to ensure consistency in light characteristics.
 This sorting process is called binning and it is performed using specialized equipment.
 The chips are essentially put into separate containers according to the test results.
 The goal is to reduce large deviations in output and color in the chips used for a given lighting product.
 Once the binning of a batch of chips has been completed, they are packaged together and ready to be used in bulbs or fixtures.
+Higher quality fixtures, like High Bay LED Lights, shoeboxes, LED Flood lights and LED stadium lights all use chips and are part of this binning process.

 When LED manufacturers develop their binning process, they can opt to use larger (and fewer) bins or smaller (and more) bins.
 Using larger bins is less costly but produces larger variations in LED light characteristics.
 Using smaller bins produces smaller variations but costs more and therefore the cost of the final product will be higher.